+French 11

-French 11 Prerequisite: French 10 or teacher's permission Students become more adept at expressing themselves and their ideas both orally and in writing.
+Prerequisite: French 10 or teacher's permission Students become more adept at expressing themselves and their ideas both orally and in writing.
 This is achieved through a variety of personalized activities and dialogues, library projects, the Internet, and other French media such as videos, cds, dvds, music, which are used to promote the awareness of French culture throughout the world.
 Units covered are related to childhood, physical activities, relationships, media, the future, travel, the environment, and the Francophone world.
 Assessment is based on oral communication, visual interpretation, reading comprehension, and written production abilities.
 Students will be working toward achieving the equivalent level of DELF A2.

+French 12

-French 12 Prerequisite: French 11 or teacher's permission This course is designed to extend students' reading, writing, listening, visuacy, and speaking skills.
+Prerequisite: French 11 or teacher's permission This course is designed to extend students' reading, writing, listening, visuacy, and speaking skills.
 The students will attain greater fluency by participating in debates, creating dialogues and group skits, as well as reading Francophone magazines and extracts from literature.
 Students' ability to express opinions on a wider variety of topics, including the controversial, will be highlighted.
 Themes covered may include: relationships, world issues, advertising, travel, health, customs and traditions, and crime.
 Assessment is based on oral communication, visual interpretation, reading comprehension, and written production abilities.
+Students will be working toward achieving the equivalent level of DELF A2/B1.IB

+Puniabi 9

+Punjabi 9 is a beginner's course introducing students to the language and culture of the Punjabi community.
+Students will master the Punjabi alphabet and vowels.
+Some grammar concepts will be introduced.
+Communication in Punjabi will occur throughout the course.
+Topics for conversation include family, school, food, sports, and travel.
+Various cultural activities will be interspersed throughout the course.
+Students will focus on reading fluency and writing activities.
+Punjabi experience is NOT necessary for Punjabi 9.

-Students will be working toward achieving the equivalent level of DELF A2/B1.IB IB DP French Years 1 & 2 Standard/Ab initio IB French YR 1 Prerequisite: Pre-Diploma French 10, French 10 or teacher's permission IB French YR 2 Prerequisite: IB YR 1 French or teacher's permission IB French provides a greater challenge to the student by focusing upon more intense, in-depth work in the language.
+IB DP French Years 1 & 2 Standard/Ab initio

+IB French YR 1 Prerequisite: Pre-Diploma French 10, French 10 or teacher's permission

+IB French YR 2 Prerequisite: IB YR 1 French or teacher's permission

+IB French provides a greater challenge to the student by focusing upon more intense, in-depth work in the language.
 Students are exposed to ways of thought, which differ from their own and develop the skills to more fluently express their own thoughts and beliefs.
 Intercultural understanding, internationalism, and integration of other subject material are key concepts addressed in this programme.
 The five course themes are experiences, identities, human ingenuity, social organization, and sharing the planet.
-Assessment in IB YR 1 and in IB YR 2 is connected to oral communication, visual interpretation, reading comprehension, and written production abilities which are demonstrated both individually and via group work as well as via the IB YR 2 internal assessments and the IB YR 2 exams in Social Studies Quick Reference:
+Assessment in IB YR 1 and in IB YR 2 is connected to oral communication, visual interpretation, reading comprehension, and written production abilities which are demonstrated both individually and via group work as well as via the IB YR 2 internal assessments and the IB YR 2 exams in May.

+Puniabi 10

+Punjabi 10 students will continue to learn how to communicate with a greater emphasis on reading and writing in Punjabi.
+There will also be an emphasis on grammar concepts.
+Various cultural activities will be interspersed throughout the course.
+Students will focus on reading fluency and writing activities.

+Prerequisite: Punjabi 9

+Puniabi 11

+Punjabi 11 students will continue to learn how to communicate with an even greater emphasis on reading and writing in Punjabi.
+Various cultural activities will be interspersed throughout the course.
+Students will focus on reading fluency and writing abilities.
+Students will be introduced to multi-level projects; they will learn about history in India 1847-1987.
+Completion of Punjabi 11 will satisfy the language requirement for university entrance in B.C.

+Prerequisite: Punjabi 10 or Intro Punjabi 11

+SOCIAL STUDIES

+Social Studies Quick Reference: